 On 7th January 1971 Gustavo Bacarisas died in Seville at the age 98.
 Following his express wishes, his widow presented a large oil painting of “The Mediterranean and Atlantic Fleets in Gibraltar Harbour” to the people of Gibraltar on 18th December 1971.
 This painting was displayed for many years at the City Hall and is now at the Gibraltar Museum.

 In 1973 the Gibraltar Government decided to name one of the new blocks of flats at Glacis Estate after Gustavo Bacarisas.
 Similarly, there is also a street named after the artist in Seville.

-In 1991, a series of conferences took place in Gibraltar, organized jointly by the Ministry of Culture and the Vicerrectorado de Extensión Universitaria of the University of Cadiz.
-In thisPrimer Encuentro, the brochure featured the lunette of Casemates painted by the artist in the 1930s.
-One of the conferences, held on 14 May, was given by Professor Fernando Perez Mulet from the University of Cadiz entitled “Gustavo Bacarisas, la Pintura de un Último Romántico”.
+The Ministry of Culture and the Vicerrectorado de Extensión Universitaria of the University of Cadiz In 1991 jointly organised a series of conferences which took place in Gibraltar in 1991.
+The brochure featured the lunette of Casemates created by Gustavo in the 1930s.
+One of the conferences, by Professor Fernando Perez Mulet from the University of Cadiz, on 14th May was entitled “Gustavo Bacarisas, la Pintura de un Último Romántico”.

-The Gibraltar Ministry of Culture Art Collection and the Gibraltar Museum Collection presently hold over forty works by Bacarisas.
+The Gibraltar Ministry of Culture Art Collection and the Gibraltar Museum Collection presently hold over forty works by Bacarisas